rlugojr/linkurious-enterprise-manual/manipulate/select.md

 * ```Toggle lasso``` : select manually the nodes we are interested in
 * ```Select all edges```
 * ```Inverse selection``` : invert your current selection.

+Shortcuts are also available for this actions.
+Those shortcuts are presented in the section ```4.6 Shortcuts```.